 Direct PLUS Loan for Parents FAQ

-*The following is Direct PLUS loan information beginning for fall 2010.
+*The following is Direct PLUS loan information beginning fall 2010.

 Q. What is the Direct PLUS loan?

-A. The Direct PLUS loan is a federal loan with a fixed interest rate of 7.9% and a 4% origination fee.
-(For example: a loan of $10,000 will disburse to the student’s account as $9,600).
-Repayment of Direct PLUS loans begins after the second disbursement, with first payment due 60 days after full disbursement, or 6 months after student ceases to be enrolled as at least half-time status.
+A. The Direct PLUS loan is a federal loan with a fixed interest rate of 6.84% and a 4.272% origination fee.
+(For example: a loan of $10,000 will disburse to the student’s account as $9,572).
+Repayment of Direct PLUS loans begins 60 days after the loan is fully disbursed.
+Other repayment options include deferment on principal and interest or interest-only payments while the student is enrolled as at least half-time status.
+Repayment options may be selected at the time of application.

 Q. What are the eligibility requirements?